snowex-hackweek/hot-pow/README.md

-# Sample Project
+# Hot-Pow Thermal Project

-This is as an example on how teams can structure their project repositories.
-Thanks to Lindsey Heagey and Joachim Meyer for the template!
+This repository includes the hot-pow group's project work as part of SnowEx Hackweek 2021

 ## Files